AndyHee/fusig/README.md

 ### Installation

-Copy [script](https://github.com/AndyHee/fusig/blob/master/fusig.sh) to system `wget https://raw.githubusercontent.com/AndyHee/fusig/master/fusig.sh`, place in suitable location `mv fusig.sh /usr/local/bin/` and make it executable with `chmod +x fusig.sh`.
+Copy [script](https://raw.githubusercontent.com/AndyHee/fusig/master/fusig.sh) to system, place in suitable location `mv fusig.sh /usr/local/bin/` and make it executable with `chmod +x fusig.sh`.

 ### Configuration

-Run `fusig.sh -c` to see current configuration and `fusig.sh -e` to alter it accordingly.
+Run `fusig.sh -c` to see current configuration and `fusig.sh -e` to alter it if needed.

 ### Usage